 Mom’s Day Out/Infant-Toddler Programs

-Parents are responsible for bringing diapers, wipes, a change of clothes as well as anything your child will need while at Countryside along with bottles or sippy cups and a bib if necessary.
-If your child is under 12 months of age and is not yet on table foods please send baby food for your child.
-If your child is drinking something other than whole milk you will need to provide that as well.
+Parents are responsible for bringing diapers, wipes, a change of clothes as well as anything your child will need while at Countryside.
+Children under 12 months should bring three bottles to leave at Countryside along with formula or breast milk.
+Once your child is over twelve months and is drinking something other than whole milk you will need to provide that as well.
 Please follow the guidelines regarding our sick policy.
 Children in our Mom’s Day Out/Infant-Toddler programs tend to place toys into their mouths and the spread of germs is greater.
 The staff washes all mouthed toys daily, however, we do not want to spread germs from sick children attending our program.

 Parents please do not walk on the mats/floor inside the classroom with your outside shoes.
 The children crawl around on the mats and we do not want unwanted dirt and germs on the floor.
 Please remove your shoes if you must walk to other areas in the classroom.
 Mom’s Day Out will also attend Field Trips.
 Mom’s Day Out will also be closed on field trip days unless otherwise advised.